BlazorHub/oqtane.chathubs/README.md

 # Oqtane ChatHub Module

 The Oqtane Framework allows developers to create external modules.
+Post issues anytime you want it is okay and appreciated i will reply as soon as im ready and fixed it anyhow.

 # Getting Started For Oqtane ChatHub Module Dev

 - [x] Get familiar with the [Oqtane Framework](https://github.com/oqtane/oqtane.framework).
 - [x] Clone the Oqtane Github Repository in Visual Studio Team Explorer.
 - [x] Clone the Oqtane ChatHub Module in VS Team Explorer and build in debug and release mode.
-- [ ] get it work somehow good luck
+- [ ] get it work somehow good luck anyway

 Edit startup.cs:
 ```C#